-The NHS board producing the improvement action plan is the owner of the action plan and holds responsibility for the necessary improvements to meet the requirements.
-The inspection team will review the content and timeframes of the actions outlined in the improvement action plan and may provide comments back to the NHS board and hospital with suggested amendments
+The NHS board producing the improvement action plan is the owner of the action plan and holds responsibility for the necessary improvements to meet the requirements and recommendations detailed in the inspection report.
+The inspection team will review the content and timeframes of the actions outlined in the improvement action plan and may provide comments back to the NHS board with suggested amendments.